kvdatapro/jangoo_intern_2023/README.md

 # jangoo_intern_2023
 This repository will host presentations, projects and their code which were produced during the internship at JANGOO TECHNOLOGIES PRIVATE LIMITED as a Data Analyst.
-As an intern, I was able to learn database cloud management platforms like Snowflake, data visualization platforms like Tableau and Grafana.
+As an intern, I was able to use cloud data platforms like Snowflake, data visualization platforms like Tableau and Grafana.
+Moreover, I worked with complex data sets, used analytics and visualization to draw conclusions and present information vividly.